neuronflicker/CTF/UCF/Scripting_Homework/README.md

 0: Thanks to you I just failed my math exam.
 No flag for you!
 ```
 The problem is that the sum we have to calculate is the prompt for the input.
 If I try to read the next line, the code will hang waiting for the answer.
 We have to read the sum one character at a time until we hit the `=` sign.
-Also, we have to replace the `head` command from above because it reads everything up to the input in one command.
+Also, we have to replace the `head` command from above because it reads everything up to the input in one command and then gives us the first two lines from all the input.
 Instead we use `read` to read a line at a time:
 ```bash
 #!/bin/bash